Bumping Node.js dependencies

 Use it as taze minor to bump to latest minor changes within the same major version.

-Or if you prefer, taze major will check all changes and bump to the latest stable changes including majors.
+Or if you prefer, taze major will check all changes and bump to the latest stable versions, including majors.

 Patch updates, use taze patch.

-If you’re not sure whether a change deserves a major, minor or patch bump, I built a free semver advisor that helps with exactly this.
+If you’re not sure whether a change deserves a major, minor or patch bump in your own packages, I built a free semver advisor that helps with exactly this.

 Related posts about node: